muammar/ml4chem/README.md

 ## Documentation

-You can read the documentation at [https://ml4chem.dev](https://ml4chem.dev) where you can get started.
+To get started,  read the documentation at [https://ml4chem.dev](https://ml4chem.dev).
 It is arranged in a way that you can go through the theory as well as some code snippets to understand how to use this software.
 Additionally, you can dive through the [module index](https://ml4chem.dev/genindex.html) to get more information about different classes and functions of ML4Chem.